 9. AVACRAFT Stainless Steel Pasta Pot with Strainer Lid

-10. Stainless Steel 4 Piece Multi-Cookware Set
+10. Stainless Steel Four-Piece Multi-Cookware Set

 The base of the pot features an encapsulated aluminum disc.
 This ensures fast and even cooking as aluminum is one of the best metals for distributing heat.

 All of the handles are riveted for sturdiness, they will stay cool on the stovetop.
 Also, the pasta insert is deep, so little water is required for cooking.
 Even better, cleanup is a breeze since the pot, lid, and inserts are all dishwasher safe.

-Features and Factors to Consider when Buying a Pasta Pot
+Features and Factors to Consider When Buying a Pasta Pot

-Size and weight
+Size and Weight

 Strainers and Accessories

-- Better pasta: Gently lifting the insert out of the pan is gentler on the pasta and results in less breakage.
+- Better Pasta: Gently lifting the insert out of the pan is gentler on the pasta and results in less breakage.

-Why does pasta stick to the bottom of the pot?
+Why Does Pasta Stick to the Bottom of the Pot?